elliot-liu-a/covey.town/README.md

 In the `frontend` directory, run `npm start` (again, you'll need to run `npm install` the very first time).
 After several moments (or minutes, depending on the speed of your machine), a browser will open with the frontend running locally.
 The frontend will automatically re-compile and reload in your browser if you change any files in the `frontend/src` directory.

+### New Features
+## Backend

+## Frontend
+1. Added a chat panel on the right side of the map for user to have public and private chat with other players.
+2. Added an button for user to publish announcement to all players in the room.